-Zearn is a top-rated online math learning platform used by one in four elementary school students nationwide.
-Altogether, Zearn serves 6.8 million students, across free individual classroom accounts and paid school and district accounts.
-Over 9 billion math problems have been completed on the platform to date.
+Zearn Math, created by the nonprofit Zearn, is a top-rated online math learning platform used by one in four elementary school students and more than 1 million middle-school students nationwide.
+Over 11.5 billion math problems have been completed on the platform to date.

-Overdeck Family Foundation’s flexible and multi-year funding has helped Zearn position itself as one of the most widely used, impactful math learning platforms through three key activities: building a larger national sales pipeline, engaging in rigorous external evaluation, and building new capacities such as in-platform tutoring, a K-5 Spanish curriculum, and the release of new middle school and algebra curricula.
+Overdeck Family Foundation’s flexible and multi-year funding has helped Zearn position itself as one of the most widely used, impactful math learning platforms through three key activities: building a more partnerships with state and local educational agencies nationwide, engaging in rigorous external evaluation, and building new capacities such as tutoring supports, a K-5 Spanish curriculum, and the development of Zearn for Middle School.

-We also supported the expansion of Zearn’s research team to help drive Zearn’s new research and learning agenda, which focuses on a multi-year efficacy study to evaluate Zearn’s impact on student outcomes, engagement, and mindsets, as well as sharing Zearn’s current data with the field to improve math pedagogy.
+We also supported the expansion of Zearn’s research team to help drive the organization’s new research and learning agenda, which focuses on a multi-year Randomized Control Trial to evaluate Zearn’s impact on student outcomes, engagement, and mindsets, as well as sharing Zearn’s insights on math learning with the field to improve math pedagogy.